 Credit Card Rates Will Increase

-With the prime rate most recently raised to 4.75% on June 15, 2022 (and expected to climb), keep an eye for increases to variable interest rates on your business credit cards.
+With the prime rate most recently raised to 7.5% in December of 2022 (and expected to climb), keep an eye for increases to variable interest rates on your business credit cards.
 This bump in the prime rate will add dollars to your outstanding balance when interest is calculated.

 Mortgage and Other Loan Rates Will Rise

 If you’re looking to purchase commercial real estate, think about applying for funding sooner rather than later before interest rates get too high.
-Consider that in May, the benchmark fixed rate for 30-year mortgages will be between 5.5% and 5.75%, the highest it’s been in more than a decade.
+Consider that in December 2022, the benchmark fixed rate for 30-year mortgages was 6.60%, the highest it’s been in more than a decade.

 Other Loan Rates Will Rise

 Similarly, if you’re seeking a business loan, now might be the time to apply.
 Remember, the interest rate on many business loans is tied to the prime rate.
 The prime rate increase could also impact the cost of vehicle loans and lines of credit.

 If you have an existing business loan, your current interest rate will not be impacted if it’s fixed.
 However, if it’s variable, review the terms of your agreement to see what this could mean for your payment.

 If you haven’t already, it might be the time to consider refinancing your business loan to a fixed rate.
 Or if you have several adjustable-rate business loans, it may be helpful to consolidate your debt.

 With interest rates going up, many will be more cautious with their spending, the opposite of what we saw when interest rates were at record lows.
 This could lead to a slow-down in consumer spending.